Propagating Succulents is the best way to multiply your favorite succulents. There are 4 Ways to do this, learn everything in detail in this article!

 Layer the leaves on a shallow tray containing succulent potting mix or moist sand.
 Ensure that the cut ends of the leaves are facing away from the soil.
 You can even make your own soil mix using this recipe here.

 Keep your leaf cuttings healthy by ensuring a constant supply of dry air, indirect light, and occasional watering.
 Mist daily till new roots sprout up and make sure the topsoil does not go dry.
+Learn how to care for an aloe plant here.

 7. Have Patience